ltonetwork/documentation/01-event-chain/index.md

 The event schema is an URL to a JSON schema that defines the type of event.
 This is typically one of schema's in the live contracts specifications, but you MAY add custom event types using custom schemas.

+### id

+The id uri for an event that applies to a specific projection like a contract or a process.

 ### previous

 The base58 encoded SHA256 hash of the previous event.
 This is the way events are chained.